(Updates to add year-end rate in second paragraph.)

 Feb.
 13 (Bloomberg) -- Analysts covering Brazil lowered their 2013 interest-rate forecast for the first time in two months.

 Brazil’s 2013 year-end benchmark rate will be 10.5 percent, according to the median forecast in a Feb.
 10 central bank survey of about 100 economists published today, compared with an estimate of 10.75 percent the previous week.
-Growth next year will be 4.1 percent, the economists said, down from an estimate of 4.2 percent the week before.
+Economic growth next year will be 4.1 percent, the economists said, down from an estimate of 4.2 percent the previous week.

 Policy makers will increase the Selic next year to keep inflation under control after reducing it to 9.5 percent this year, the survey shows.
-Economists expect inflation to be 5.29 percent this year and 5 percent next year, above the midpoint of the central bank’s target range.
+Economists expect consumer prices to rise 5.29 percent this year and 5 percent next year, above the midpoint of the central bank’s target range.
 Brazil targets inflation of 4.5 percent, plus or minus two percentage points.

 There is a “high” chance that policy makers will cut the benchmark rate until it is below 10 percent, the bank said in the minutes to its Jan.
 17-18 policy meeting.
 Since August, the bank has reduced the rate by 200 basis points to 10.50 percent to protect Brazil’s economy from the European debt crisis.